vsrinivas/fuchsia/the-book/package_metadata.md

 ## sandbox

 The sandbox file controls the environment in which the contents of the package execute.
-Specifically, the file controls which resources the package can access during execution.
+Specifically, the file controls which directories the package can access during execution.
+Currently, whitelisting access to individual files is not supported.

 The sandbox file is a JSON object with the following schema: